layer5io/layer5/src/collections/news/2022/2022-05-18-meshmark-the-cloud-native-value-measurement/meshmark-the-cloud-native-value-measurement.md

 <Blockquote
   quote="Are my resources utilized as best as possible?
 Why am I not getting the SLO met with 4 resources when I only needed 1 resource without the service mesh?
 How can I improve my 99.9% latencies or can I map my service policy to utilization?
 Is the network a performance hog, or storage, or cache?
-Meshmark will model and provide an index in answer to these questions." person="Mrittika Ganguli" title="Principle Engineer & Director Cloud Native Network Pathfinding" />
+Meshmark will model and provide an index in answer to these questions." person="Mrittika Ganguli" title="Principal Engineer & Director Cloud Native Network Pathfinding" />
 </div>